mcblueglade/LegalEaseBE/README.md

 I would also improve upon by expanding the unit tests.

 I would also implement OpenAPI Swagger definitions to document the api.
+Could probably remove also the EAGERLY fetching of the entities.

 ## Running
 Starting the backend: